meeshkan/website/src/blog/posts/2020-05-28-functional-frontend.md

 I'm joking (mostly).
 My boss does have an affinity for functional programming and he's more proficient and comfortable in this type of workflow.
 But we've realized that, while the learning curve is steep for those of us only familiar with JavaScript, adopting functional programming practices has improved our web application for a variety reasons.

 _Productivity_
-* **Descriptive errors** - When we see logs in the console, it's rarely `undefined` or `null`.
+* **Descriptive errors** - When we see logs in the console, it's rarely `Uncaught TypeError: Cannot Read Property 'name' of undefined` or `Object doesn't support property or method 'getPosts'`.
 This helps for more efficient debugging.
-* **Less code** - Functional programming takes care of many patterns that would be boilerplate.
+* **Less code** - Functional programming takes care of many patterns that would otherwise result in boilerplate code.
 * **Limited options** - With functional programming, you can only do things a certain number of ways.
-* **Better logging** - When you insert a log statement, you know exactly where it is happening in the flow.
+* **Refactoring** - With strong type safety, you refactor "against" the compiler, meaning the red squiggles in your IDE guide the refactoring process and propose helpful suggestions.

 _Correctness_
 * **Type safety** - When you use a typed variable, you're defining a constraint on all possible values.
 This helps ensure that the inputs and outputs of our code work as expected.
 * **Avoid common errors** - Some of the most common JavaScript errors are erradicated when using functional programming.
 For example, the `0` element of an array being `undefined`.
-* **Error routing** - With functional programming, errors become first class citizens and errors aren't coming from anywhere surprising.
+* **Error routing** - With functional programming, errors become first class citizens and are propagated to error handlers based on rules.
-* **Linear ordering** - No more jumping between `if` this `else` that or getting stuck in an infinitely nested JavaScript `try`/`catch` block.
+* **Linear ordering** - No more jumping between `if` this `else` that or getting stuck in a deep-nested JavaScript `try`/`catch` block.

 ### Why we chose the `fp-ts` library

 In theory, we could've switched out `fp-ts` for another functional programming library for TypeScript like [Purify](https://gigobyte.github.io/purify/).
-Both libraries have an `Either` class, a `chain` function and would get the job done.
-However, `fp-ts` has a couple of unique patterns that we use regularly like [`Reader`](https://gcanti.github.io/fp-ts/modules/Reader.ts.html).
+Both libraries have similar syntax for common functional patterns like the `Either` class and the `chain` function.
+However, `fp-ts` has a couple of additional classes that we use regularly like [`Reader`](https://gcanti.github.io/fp-ts/modules/Reader.ts.html) and [`Semigroup`](https://gcanti.github.io/fp-ts/modules/Semigroup.ts.html).

 If there were terms in that last paragraph that you didn't understand, don't worry!
 We'll cover those in a [future post](#more-with-fp-ts).